 Enjoy France and Croatia

 visiting its two beautiful cities.
 Travel to Paris (the 'City of Lights'; a cosmopolitan center of food, fashion, art, music), and then flight to the the enchanting Dubrovnik (nicknamed the `Pearl of the Adriatic,` a city steeped in medieval history with a decidedly modern flair).
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

-Paris is regarded as one of the most dynamic cities in Europe, and for good reason: the city assaults the senses; demanding to be seen, heard, touched, tasted, and smelled.
+Paris is regarded as one of the most dynamic cities in Europe, and for good reason.
+The city assaults the senses, demanding to be seen, heard, touched, tasted, and smelled.
 Gaze at impressive monuments and savor its gourmet cheeses, chocolates, wines, and seafood.
 Paris is relatively small as capitals go, with many of its major sights and museums within walking distance of each other.
 A world of discovery awaits in every hidden corner and at all the famous sites, there is so much to explore.

-Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Arc de Triomphe and so much more!
+Visit the Eiffel Tower, Louvre Museum, Arc de Triomphe, Notre Dame Cathedral, Jardin des Tuileries, Latin Quarter, Avenue des Champs Elysees, Musee d'Orsay, Place de la Concorde, Sacre Coeur, and so much more!

 3 nights in Dubrovnik